Taylor Swift’s Top 10 Songs For Healing

 And if you are disappointed that I didn’t choose All Too Well for this one, don’t worry.
 I got you.
 Because I actually dedicated an entire post to how that song can help you process and move on from a breakup.
 Check it out here.

-Giving ourselves space to feel what’s real for us is one of the most important components to healing.
+Giving yourself space to feel what’s real for you is one of the most important components to healing.

-When we let ourselves feel our feelings, we can then start to examine them, and figure out how to cleanse ourselves of any thoughts, beliefs, or situations that aren’t serving us.
+When you let yourself feel your feelings, you can then start to examine them, and figure out how to cleanse yourself of any thoughts, beliefs, or situations that aren’t serving you.

 Which is why I’m highlighting Clean as the most healing song from 1989.